dnsimple/chef-pdns/README.md

 ### Init Systems:

-Only SysVinit is supported for now, Systemd is next to come.
+Only `SysVinit` is supported for "pdns-authoritative".
+`SysVinit` and `Systemd` are supported for "pdns-recursor".

 ### Required Cookbooks: